pactus-project/PIPs/PIPs/pip-27.md

 Pruning the database works as follows:

-1. It checks if the `.pruning` file exists inside the database folder.
-   If it doesn't exist, it creates a `.pruning` file and sets the content of the file to `LastBlockHeight - RetentionBlocks + 1`.
-2. It reads the content of the `.pruning` file and sets the pruning height to the content of the file minus 1.
+1. Set the pruning height to `LastBlockHeight - RetentionBlocks`.
-3. If the pruning height is less than or equal to zero, it exits.
+2. If the pruning height is less than or equal to zero, it exits.
-4. It updates the `.pruning` file and sets the pruning height.
-5. It calls the `PruneBlock` function and commits the batch.
+3. If the block exists, `PruneBlock`.
+4. Decrease pruning height by 1.
-6. It repeats from step 2.
+5. Repeat from step 2.

 ### Pruning on New Block